 Dragon Ball FighterZ gives you a few different search parameters when you’re queuing up for a multiplayer match.
-Once the servers stabilize and Arc System Works manages to iron out the issues, these will be useful for finding good match-ups, but at the moment, they are limiting who you can fight against.
+There are a few helpful options you can tweak in the settings here.

 When you’re choosing a ranked, casual, or ring match, make sure “connection quality” is set to “anything goes,” as well as “match completion rate.”
 Multiplayer matches typically only last a few minutes, and we haven’t encountered too many players who are willing to quit.
 There is also an option in your settings to automatically join any connected multiplayer match, which makes sure you aren’t disconnected by an impatient player.

-Instead of exclusively playing in ranked or casual matches, consider fighting against players in your current lobby.
-There are two different options for doing this online: Ring matches and arena matches.
+Rather than solely playing in ranked or casual matches, consider competing against other competitors in your existing lobby.
+You have two separate options for doing this online: Ring matches and arena matches.

-Ring matches are customized fights between players in a lobby that can be set up nearly anywhere — just press RT on Xbox One or R2 on PlayStation 4 to place a ring down.
-You’ll often find other players place rings down, as well, and the total number of current players in their ring will be listed above their head.
-If it’s not full, you will likely be able to join in and challenge them instantly.
+Ring matches function as personalized battles among players in a lobby that can be started almost anywhere—all you have to do is press RT on Xbox One or R2 on PlayStation 4 to drop a ring.
+You’ll usually discover that other opponents have placed rings down as well.
+The overall total of current members in their ring will be posted above their heads.
+If there is still some space in the ring, you will probably be able to join in and challenge them instantly.
 However, note that they will usually be considerably higher than your current skill level.

-Your other option for quickly finding a match is to check out the arena located in the middle of the lobby.
-Here, you can queue up to fight in an arena match or observe as other players battle each other.
-It’s important to mention that these particular fights take a bit longer than a standard casual or ranked match, but should you not have any luck with those options, you will usually still be able to fight someone in the arena.
+Another excellent option for swiftly setting up a battle is to check out the arena in the center of the lobby.
+When you arrive, you can get ready to compete in an arena match or observe as other players battle each other.
+It’s important to mention that these particular fights take a bit longer than the regular casual or ranked matches.
+If you don’t have any luck with those choices, you will typically still be able to challenge a player in the arena.